-This report shall also include all deviations from any emission or operating limitation of Subpart ZZZZ.
+The report shall also include all deviations from any emission or operating limitation of Subpart ZZZZ.
 Such deviations shall include any failure to perform the work practice on the required schedule.
 In the event a work practice is delayed because the engine is operating during an emergency or if performing the work practice on the required work schedule posed an unacceptable risk under federal, state, or local law, the permittee shall include in the report the reason for the delay.

-(Ref.: 40 CFR 63.6640(b), 63.6650(f), and Footnote 2 to Table 2d, Subpart ZZZZ and 11 Miss.
+(Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(c)(1).)
+2, R. 6.3.A(3)(c)(1). and 40 CFR 63.6640(b), 63.6650(f), and Footnote 2 to Table 2d, Subpart ZZZZ)